 - and submit payment of a nonrefundable application fee.
 Payment must be made with a major credit or debit card.

 All applicants to the Nonprofit Leadership Program are required to write an application essay.
 There are four (4) questions we expect all applicants to answer when composing the application essay.
-Typically, we ask that applicants respond to the questions and compose a well-constructed essay not to exceed seven pages with standard font and double spacing.
+Typically, we ask that applicants respond to the questions and compose a well-constructed essay not to exceed one thousand words with standard font and double spacing.
 This is your opportunity to explain why you want to attend graduate school and how you believe this master’s degree program will assist you in your educational and professional goals.

 Applicants must submit transcripts detailing all undergraduate and postgraduate study.
 This includes coursework conducted at an applicant’s degree-granting institutions(s) as well as in study abroad programs and at institutions out of which an applicant may have transferred.
 Applicants should upload copies of their official transcripts (i.e. not screenshots from a student record or student grade system) that clearly displays their name, dates of enrollment, the names of all courses in which they enrolled, and the credits and grades for each class.
 Applicants should not mail hard copies of transcripts to the School for purposes of application review.

 Applicants who are admitted are required to submit final, official copies of all transcripts prior to matriculation.
 Transcripts must provide confirmation of degrees conferred.

-Please Note: Transcripts reflecting more than two semesters of study at institutions based outside of the United States must be evaluated on a course-by-course basis by a third-party evaluation service such as WES or Educational Perspectives, or another NACES accredited member.
+Attention International Applicants: Transcripts reflecting more than two semesters of study at institutions based outside of the United States must be evaluated on a course-by-course basis by a third-party evaluation service such as WES or Educational Perspectives, or another NACES accredited member.
 This applies even if the studies were conducted in English and even if the transcript is printed in English.